Useful information for Heads of Profession (HoPs)

 The Office for Statistics Regulation is the regulatory arm of the UK Statistics Authority.
 It aims to enhance public confidence in the trustworthiness, quality and value of statistics produced by government.
 It does this using four main tools:

-- assessment – assessing statistics against the Code of Practice for Statistics and designating them as National Statistics if they comply in full
+• assessment – assessing statistics against the Code of Practice for Statistics and designating them as accredited official statistics if they comply in full

 The OSR ogranise their work around subject themes.
 This has enabled them to develop wider networks of external contacts and topic expertise.
 As part of this approach, their regulators will seek to maintain regular contact with all HoPs.
 The OSR team page gives the names and contact information and their subject themes.